 and weight training recovery?
 Most importantly be sure to hydrate during and

 During training you should be drinking 4 - 6 oz.
 (120-175 ml) for every 20 minutes of activity, depending on intensity levels.
-If your training passes the 60 min. mark with moderate intensity; a Powerade may need to be consumed to replace electrolytes.
+If your training passes the 60 min. mark with moderate intensity; coconut water is a good source to be consumed to replace electrolytes.

 Electrolytes: are commonly known as: Sodium, Potassium, Calcium and Magnesium.
 In order for muscle to contract you need Sodium, Calcium and Potassium present in the proper levels.

 The heart, muscles and nerve cells use electrolytes to maintain voltages across their cell membranes that carry electrical impulses to other cells.